oracle/python-cx_Oracle/doc/objecttype.rst

    This read-only attribute returns the name of the type.

-.. method:: ObjectType.newobject()
+.. method:: ObjectType.newobject([sequence])

    Return a new Oracle object of the given type.
 This object can then be modified by setting its attributes and then bound to a cursor for interaction with Oracle.
+If the object type refers to a collection, a sequence may be passed and the collection will be initialized with the items in that sequnce.

 .. attribute:: ObjectType.schema